-Applications will be received on a rolling basis and will be considered for all readings for this and future years.
-We will be actively seeking out Indigenous writers for this series in various other forms, as we understand that an application and the mode that it is circulated isn’t accessible to everyone; therefore, if you’d like to nominate an Indigenous writer, please contact us with their information and we’ll be happy to reach out.
+All interested artists will be considered for all events for this and future years.
+We will be actively seeking out Indigenous artists for this series in various other forms, as we understand that this platform isn’t accessible to everyone; therefore, if you’d like to nominate an Indigenous artist, please contact us with their information and we’ll be happy to reach out.
 We’d like to be as far reaching as possible.
 We want to see everyone.

-Readers will each read for 10-15 minutes and receive a small honorarium of at least $25.
+Artists will each have 10-15 minutes of performance time and receive an honorarium of $100.
 Massy Books is an accessible venue.
 ASL interpreters available by request.